 42. Why does the ERV decrease in restrictive lung diseases?

-43. How to treat a restrictive lung disease?
+43. How can you treat a restrictive lung disease?

 44. What is decreased in restrictive lung diseases?